petereijgermans11/hackjam-reason-react/README.md

 Let's now add the `ManageBooksRoute`.
 Again, mock the `add` and `delete` functions for now.

-Let's now fix the reducer [reducer docs](https://reasonml.github.io/reason-react/docs/en/state-actions-reducer.html) First implement the delete, then update and add.
+Let's now fix the [reducer](https://reasonml.github.io/reason-react/docs/en/state-actions-reducer.html) First implement the delete, then update and add.

 ##### navbar.re